SMS: Other uses

 Additionally, an intermediary service can facilitate a text-to-voice conversion to be sent to landlines.

 In 2014, Caktus Group developed the world's first SMS-based voter registration system in Libya.
 As of February 2015 more than 1.5 million people have registered using that system, providing Libyan voters with unprecedented access to the democratic process.

-SMS enablement allows individuals to send an SMS message to a business phone number (traditional landline) and receive a SMS in return.
-Providing customers with the ability to text to a phone number allows organizations to offer new services that deliver value.
-Examples include chat bots, and text enabled customer service and call centers.

 Flash SMS

 A Flash SMS is a type of SMS that appears directly on the main screen without user interaction and is not automatically stored in the inbox.
 It can be useful in emergencies, such as a fire alarm or cases of confidentiality, as in delivering one-time passwords.

 Silent SMS

 In 2010, almost half a million silent SMS messages were sent by the German federal police, customs and the federal domestic intelligence service Verfassungsschutz.
 These silent messages, also known as silent TMS, stealth SMS, stealth ping or Short Message Type 0, are used to locate a person and thus to create a complete movement profile.
 They do not show up on a display, nor trigger any acoustical signal when received.
 Their primary purpose was to deliver special services of the network operator to any cell phone.